appearin/policy/privacy-policy.md

 [Terms of Service](https://whereby.com/information/tos/).

-We and our other group companies have offices and facilities in Norway, Sweden, United States.
+We and our other group companies have offices and facilities in Norway, United Kingdom and United States.
 The hosting facilities for account information stored by Whereby are situated in Ireland.
 The hosting facilities for usage information are situated in Ireland and the United States.
 Transfers to the United States will be protected by